Coalition Strikes Hit ISIL Targets in Iraq, Syria

--- Near Manbij, four strikes struck four separate ISIL tactical units and destroyed an ISIL fighting position, three ISIL vehicles, an ISIL bed-down location and an ISIL anti-air artillery piece.
+-- Near Manbij, eight strikes struck seven separate ISIL tactical units and destroyed four ISIL fighting positions and an ISIL vehicle.

 Strikes in Iraq

-Attack, fighter and remotely piloted aircraft and rocket artillery conducted 14 strikes in Iraq, coordinated with and in support of Iraq's government:
+Fighter and remotely piloted aircraft and rocket artillery conducted 18 strikes in Iraq, coordinated with and in support of Iraq's government:

--- Near Habbaniyah, a strike struck an ISIL tactical unit.
+-- Near Haditha, a strike destroyed an ISIL rocket cache.

--- Near Mosul, a strike struck an ISIL tactical unit and destroyed two ISIL assembly areas.
+-- Near Kisik, a strike struck an ISIL tactical unit and destroyed an ISIL supply cache and an ISIL vehicle.